pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

 ## Configure archives and storage of Thanos Sidecar

-Thanos Sidecar supports replicating monitoring data to S3 remote storage, the configuration is as follows:
+Thanos Sidecar supports replicating monitoring data to S3 remote storage, and the configuration is as follows:

-TidbMonitor CR configuration is as follows:
+The configuration of the TidbMonitor CR is as follows:

 ```yaml
 spec: